 Smart and Simple Strategies for Busy People, Jane Bryant Quinn (Simon & Schuster, January 2006)

-Any list of personal finance books has to start with the third edition of Quinn’s 1,242 page “bible,” praised by the economist Burton Malkiel (who wrote the equally classic A Random Walk Down Wall Street) as “the classbook for practical financial advice.”
-I contributed original reporting and research on dozens of personal finance topics to this classic New York Times’ best-seller a few years after publication of Smart and Simple Strategies, which targeted a younger generation often too busy to pay attention to their money.
+Any list of personal finance books has to start with the third edition of Quinn’s 1,242-page “bible,” praised by the economist Burton Malkiel (who wrote the iconic A Random Walk Down Wall Street) as “the classbook for practical financial advice.”
+I contributed original reporting and research on dozens of personal finance topics to this classic New York Times’ best-seller a few years after publication of Smart and Simple Strategies, which targeted a younger generation too busy to pay attention to their money.

-The AARP Retirement Survival Guide: How to Make Smart Financial Decisions in Good Times and Bad, Julie Jason (Sterling/AARP, August 2009) Award-winning author and money manager Julie Jason will tell you that my “extreme” (probably OCD-driven) organizational skills helped her finally see her way clear to finishing her manuscript, after several editors and multiple revisions left her stranded.
-Boomers (and the rest of you out there, too)—pay attention!
-This award-winning book, a joint publishing project between AARP and Sterling, the publishing arm of Barnes & Noble, guides readers through the challenge of creating retirement income.
+The AARP Retirement Survival Guide: How to Make Smart Financial Decisions in Good Times and Bad, Julie Jason (Sterling/AARP, August 2009) Five-time, award-winning author and money manager Julie Jason will tell you that my “extreme” (probably OCD-driven) organizational skills helped her finally see her way clear to finishing her manuscript, after several editors and multiple revisions left her stranded.
+A joint publishing project between AARP and Sterling, the publishing arm of Barnes & Noble, the book guides readers through the challenge of creating retirement income.

-The Ultimate Depression Survival Guide: Protect Your Savings, Boost Your Income, and Grow Wealthy Even in the Worst of Times, Martin D. Weiss (Wiley, April 2009) I never did meet financial expert and New York Times’ best selling author Martin D. Weiss, whose Weiss Ratings built a trustworthy reputations for providing consumers with unbiased information on financial institutions, but that’s how it goes as a “ghost” writer.
-But I worked closely with his senior staff to fathom out the strategies that individual investors need to learn for coping with the credit crunch, the housing bust, and the decline of the U.S. dollar, while mastering an expanding lexicon that includes global investing, foreign currencies, and commodities.
-The book hit two book categories (Business and Advice).
+The Ultimate Depression Survival Guide: Protect Your Savings, Boost Your Income, and Grow Wealthy Even in the Worst of Times, Martin D. Weiss (Wiley, April 2009) I never did meet financial expert and New York Times’ best selling author Martin D. Weiss, whose Weiss Ratings built a trustworthy reputations for providing consumers with unbiased information on financial institutions, but that’s the life of a ghostwriter.
+I worked with senior staff to understand the strategies that individual investors needed to learn to cope the credit crunch, the housing bust, and the decline of the U.S. dollar, while mastering an expanding lexicon on terms.
+The book hit two best-selling book categories (Business and Advice).